-We aim to provide you with a balanced diet and variety of options through our menu design.
-Please note that all fees and agreements are for full board, i.e. 19 meals per week.
-There is no refund or reduced rate for meals not taken.
-We know that there will be some meals our kainoho | residents enjoy more than others, but we will do our best to provide tasty meals that meet the need of our large diverse community.
-You will need to swipe to redeem your meals, and this should not be shared with any other individuals.
+Ilam Student Accommodation has generous kitchens in our flats.
+Many of our Kainoho | Residents choose to make use of these kitchens to self-cater for themselves.
+Some of our first year Kainoho may choose to opt into a meal plan provided by our neighbouring sister hall, Tupuānuku, or on a partially catered plan.
+If you choose to go onto a meal plan there is no refund or reduced rate for meals not taken.
+We know that there will be some meals our kainoho enjoy more than others, but we will do our best to provide tasty meals that meet the need of our large diverse community.
+You will need to swipe to redeem your meals, and this should not be provided to any other individuals.